Mapletree Logistics Trust Q3 DPU falls to S$0.01816

 Get the insights delivered to your inbox.

-Distributable income declined 8.1 per cent to S$98.4 million in Q3, from S$107 million the year before.
+The amount distributable to unitholders declined 8.5 per cent to S$92.7 million in Q3, from S$101.3 million the year before.

 Net property income (NPI) fell 3.3 per cent to S$152 million from S$157.2 million, while property expenses declined 1.5 per cent to S$24.8 million from S$25.2 million.